successible/cleanslate/README.md

 }
 ```

-- Create a `firebase-config.json` locally filled with the content of `firebaseConfig`.
+- Local: Create a `firebase-config.json` locally filled with the content of `firebaseConfig`.
 You can find that on your Project Settings page on Firebase.

 ```json
 {